 - 1. Find the strength and position of the brightest peak. - 2.
-Subtract the dirty beam x peak strength x loop gain/damping factor position of the peak, the dirty beam B multiplied by the peak strength and a damping factor (usually termed the loop gain). - 3.
-Go to 1. unless any remaining peak is below some user-specified level or number of iterations reached. - 4.
+Subtract the the dirty beam B multiplied by the peak strength and a damping factor (usually termed the loop gain) at the position of this peak. - 3.
+Go to 1. unless any remaining peak is below some user-specified level or number of interations reached. - 4.
 Convolve the accumulated point source model with an idealized 'CLEAN' beam (usually an elliptical Gaussian fitted to the central lobe of the dirty beam). - 5.
 Add the residuals of the dirty image to the 'CLEAN' image.